 Submitting a corrected claim may be necessary if the original claim was submitted with incomplete information (procedure code, date of service, diagnosis code).
 The preferred process for submitting corrected claims is to use the 837 transaction (for both professional and facility claims), using claim frequency code 7.
 Be sure to bill all of the original lines so that the claim won't be rejected.

 If submitting a paper corrected claim, remember to:

-- Submit as a replacement claim, clearly marking it as a corrected claim so that it won't result in a denial as a duplicate claim - Bill all original lines-not including all of the original lines will cause the claim to be rejected - Attach a completed Corrected Claim Standard Cover Sheet
+- Submit as a replacement claim, clearly marking it as "corrected" so that it won't result in a duplicate claim denial - Bill all original lines-not including all of the original lines will cause the claim to be rejected - Attach a completed Corrected Claim Standard Cover Sheet

-If you have questions about corrected claims, contact Physician and Provider Relations at 877-342-5258, option 4.
+If you have questions about corrected claims, contact Physician and Provider Relations at 800-722-4714, option 4.